 to • Aldwych Theatre"Stephen Ward" follows the rise and fall of a society osteopath in the early 1960s.
 As a friend to film stars, spies, models and government minister, Stephen Ward's rise and ultimate disgrace centres on his involvement with the notorious Christine Keeler, which led to one of the biggest political scandals of the 20th century -- the Profumo Affair.
 Music is by Andrew Lloyd Webber.

 to • Menier Chocolate FactoryThe Menier Chocolate Factory will be putting on a production of Leonard Bernstein's "Candide".
 Candide's journey of discovery is anything but dull.
 This whirlwind adventure is a joyous musical romp trough anguish, happiness, loss and love, as she seeks to prove that "life is happiness indeed".
-Candide will be playing at the Menier Chocolate Factory in London on Thursday 13th Feb 2014.
+Candide will be on in London on Thursday February 13th, for a run at the Menier Chocolate Factory.

 to • National Maritime MuseumThe National Maritime Museum's "Turner and the Sea" exhibition will explore Turner's lifelong fascination with the sea.
 It will include many of his most iconic works, from his transformative early paintings of the late 1790s and early 1800s, to the unfinished, experimental seascapes that he produced towards the end of his life.